Jamie Raskin: Maryland Senate

 Raskin speaks at a press conference on the repeal of the death penalty in Maryland, 2013.

 Raskin was elected to the Maryland Senate in 2006 after defeating incumbent state senator Ida G. Ruben in the Democratic primary election, in which he ran to the left of Ruben, and ran unopposed in the general election.
 He represented District 20, which included parts of Silver Spring and Takoma Park in Montgomery County.
 In 2012, Raskin was named Senate majority whip and chaired the Montgomery County Senate Delegation and the Select Committee on Ethics Reform, and was a member of the Judicial Proceedings Committee.

 Raskin described himself as a "hands-on progressive" while in the legislature, sponsoring bills advocating the repeal of the death penalty in Maryland, the expansion of the state ignition interlock device program, and the establishment of the legal guidelines for benefit corporations, a type of for-profit corporation that includes a material societal benefit in its bylaws and decision-making processes.
 A former board member of FairVote, he introduced and sponsored the first bill in the country for the National Popular Vote, a plan for an interstate compact to provide for presidential election by popular vote.
 Raskin long championed efforts to reform marijuana laws and legalize medical marijuana in Maryland.
 He introduced a medical marijuana bill in 2014 that was signed by Governor Martin O'Malley and went into effect in January 2015.

 Raskin helped lead the fight to legalize same-sex marriage in Maryland.
 On March 1, 2006, during a Maryland State Senate hearing on same-sex marriage, Raskin was noted for his response to an opposing lawmaker: "Senator, when you took your oath of office, you placed your hand on the Bible and swore to uphold the Constitution.
 You did not place your hand on the Constitution and swear to uphold the Bible."

+In 2008, the American Humanist Association awarded Raskin the Humanist Distinguished Service Award.